ChatGPT AI: Who's the Spy? (Difficulty: 3)

 Don’t forget you can use the “Widget Position” tool to help you adjust the button position and size.This is what the button looks like:

-Step 15 - Show the Options
+Step 15 - Show Guess Options

 Here is the output:

-Step 16 - Handle Player Selection
+Step 16 - Handle Player’s Selection

 To handle the player’s selection, we can watch for the “click” event of the radio buttons.
 The player’s selection can be retrieved using the “value of widget” block.
 If the player has chosen to think about it more, we should simply remove the radio button group.